-- Potential Applicants (contractors or subcontractors) to submit documented and signed evidence of compliance with federal and State labor and employment laws for the past three years.
-It should also certify that that the Potential Applicant (contractors or subcontractors) will ensure a track record of compliance with federal labor and employment laws.
-If a new provider, the Potential Applicant must commit to robust labor and employment standards and protections, future-commitments. - Potential Applicants must disclose any non-compliance with federal and State labor and employment laws for themselves and their contractors and subcontractors over the past three years.
+- Potential Applicants to submit a signed certificate with federal and State labor and employment laws for the past three years.
+It should also certify that that the Potential Applicant will plan to comply with federal labor and employment laws for the BEAD funded projects.
+If a new provider, the Potential Applicant must commit to robust labor and employment standards and protections, future-commitments. - Potential Applicants must disclose any non-compliance with federal and State labor and employment laws for themselves over the past three years, if applicable.